 Nether Portal Linking: Perfect Connections Every Time

-• Example 1: If your Overworld portal is located at
+• Overworld portal at

 X: 800